Stationary measures for higher spin vertex models on a strip: Introduction and main results

 \subsection{The fused vertex model on a strip}

 For full and half space higher spin vertex models, one particular choice of vertex weights is the most extensively studied.
 They are referred to as the `fused' vertex weights and are constructed through the `fusion procedure'.
 The fusion procedure allows for the construction of spin-$\frac{I}{2}$ solutions of the Yang-Baxter equation (referred to as fused $R$ matrices) and the reflection equation (referred to as fused $K$ matrices) from their spin-$\frac{1}{2}$ (i.e. unfused) counterparts.
-The spin-$\frac{I}{2}$ vertex models with fused vertex weights (along with their `colored' or `multi-species' versions) generally enjoy a great amount of exactly solvable or integrable structure.
-As mentioned in the Preface \ref{subsec:preface}, these models can also be degenerated to many other models in the KPZ class, including particle systems and polymer models.
 The fusion procedure was introduced in the representation-theoretic context for $R$ matrices in \cite{karowski1979bound, kulish1981yang, jimbo1985q, kirillov1987exact, kulish2005quantum}, and for $K$ matrices in \cite{mezincescu1992fusion,kulish1992algebraic,frappat2007complete}.
 In more recent years, explicit formulas for fused matrices appear in the physics and probability literature, see for example \cite{mangazeev2014yang,kuniba2016stochastic,BM16,CP,borodin2018higher,borodin2017family,BW,BGW} for fused $R$ matrices and \cite{ML,Jimmy_He} for fused $K$ matrices.